 The church was built around 1230 but was mentioned only in 1283, when “rector ecclesiae de Wirbno Johannes” was mentioned.
 In 1307, bishop Henry approved the income of the church from Wierzbna, whereas in 1315, the abbey in Kamieniec took patronage over the church “in Wirbna prope Swidniz”.
 Church was partially renovated in the late Middle Ages, in the second half of the 15th century a romanesque nave was vaulted.
 Due to the construction of the Cistercian complex, the church was unfortunately rebuilt in the 18th century by the addition of a new, ugly and no matching building from the north.
 The church was repaired several times: in the second half of the 19th century and in the years 1960 and 1968.

 The church was built of carefully worked granite, as a structure with a single, rectangular nave 11.3 meters long and 9.1 meters wide, with a four-sided chancel measuring 6.8 x 5.3 meters, closed with a semicircular apse and a two-tower facade from the west.
-Nave of the church is two-bay and the presbytery one-bay.
-From the north there was originally a sacristy, after which only traces in the wall can be seen today.
+Originally there was also a sacristy on the north side.

 Jarzewicz J., Kościoły romańskie w Polsce, Kraków 2014.

 Kozaczewski T., Wiejskie kościoły parafialne XIII wieku na Śląsku (miejscowości S-Ż) i na Łużycach, Wrocław 1994.